afrievalt/best-practices-react/thinking-in-react.md

   * UI = f(s)
     OR
   * UI = reactFunction(state)

+#### opinionated vs unopinionated
+ * Opinionated: one way to do things - Rales/Java/Angular (opinionated)
+ * React is unopinionated: No one way to do things => more disagreements

+Opinions are mine, if you don't like them, I have others.

 #### Client side dominated by jQuery ([Audacity](https://thisdeveloperslife.com/post/1-0-7-audacity))
 *  Set up event listeners